-Master in Cybersecurity and Business Analytics
+Master of Science in Cybersecurity and Business Analytics

 A fully online 33-hour program with impressive career results, the Master of Science in Cybersecurity and Business Analytics (MSCBA) examines information security and security risks that impact business and government.